 Hello from London.
-It’s my third day here and despite having been here a number of years ago I’ve been able to see a lot of new things I didn’t get to check out on my first trip.
+It’s my third day here, and despite having been here many years ago, I’ve been able to see a lot of new things I didn’t get to check out on my first trip.
 Yesterday I came across this building that says The Wellcome Collection.
 Is it some kind of art gallery?
 A misspelled centre for visitors?
-I decided check it out.
+I decided to check it out.

-London can be pricey (especially when looking at the £ compared to the Canadian $…ouch), but a lot of museums and galleries here are free…including this one.
-In the lobby I hear an announcement about a free 20 minute tour starting in a couple of minutes.
+London can be pricey (especially when going from the Canadian $ to the British £ …ouch), but a lot of museums and galleries here are free.
+That includes The Wellcome Collection.
+In the lobby, I hear an announcement about a free 20-minute tour starting in a couple of minutes.
 Great luck; I join the tour to see what this place is about.

-Like the stereotypical image you might have of a rich and eccentric British man in the 19th century Wellcome collected all sorts of stuff from auctions.
-He had interest in medicine and health care so there was a lot of items relating to those topics.
-After he died in the 1930s much of his collection was auctioned off, but some remained here and so the Wellcome Collection was started.
+Like the stereotypical picture of a wealthy and eccentric British man in the 19th century, Wellcome collected all sorts of stuff from auctions.
+He had interest in medicine and healthcare, so there was a lot of items relating to those topics.
+After he died in the 1930s much of his collection was auctioned off, but some remained here, and so the Wellcome Collection was started.
 A trust was also formed that funds medical research.

 Wellcome had all sorts of items in his collection such as a horsehair toothbrush belonging to Napoleon.
-Apparently Napoleon was fond of licorice and his teeth rotted out.
+Apparently, Napoleon was fond of licorice, and his teeth rotted out.
 So Napoleon tried this new dental practice (at the time) of brushing his teeth instead of getting all his teeth ripped out of his mouth.
-His toothpaste was apparently opium based, so he probably never had a toothache.
-Here are some more of the items in the Wellcome Collection.
+Napolean’s toothpaste was apparently opium-based, so he probably never had a toothache.
+Here are some more of the items in The Wellcome Collection.

-Having had no previous idea this even existed The Wellcome Collection was certainly a welcomed (haha) surprise during my time in London.
+Having had no previous idea, this even existed The Wellcome Collection was undoubtedly a welcomed (haha) surprise during my time in London.
 I don’t know much about healthcare or medicine, but I found this museum a lot of fun to explore and well worth a visit.
-As an added bonus while there were a number of people there it was certainly a lot less busy that some of the other bigger museums and galleries I visited in London.
+As an added bonus while there were some people there, it was a lot less busy that some of the other more prominent museums and galleries I visited in London.

-The Wellcome Gallery is open from Tuesday to Sunday.
-Admission is free, but I’m sure donations are gladly accepted.
+The Wellcome Gallery is open from Tuesday to Sunday from 10 am to 6 pm (open until 10pm on Thursdays).
+Admission is free, but donations are accepted.
 The Wellcome Collection is located at 183 Euston Road.
-If you are taking the Tube get off at Euston Square and exit out on Euston Street.
-A general map of the location is below.
+If you are taking the Tube get off at Euston Square and exit on Euston Street.
 For more information including hours of operation go here.